Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Modelling Approach

 We offer two versions of this general model.
-The first version represents the inner- and outer-components by two log-normal distributions in the pre-multiplied spectrum, following the approach taken by \citet{gustenyov_model_2025} in representing the spectrum of the streamwise velocity fluctuations.
-In the second version, we aim to incorporate the known behaviour of the pressure spectra using a modified Lorentzian spectral shape, similar to the approach taken by \citet{goody_empirical_2004}, but with the important separation of the contribution from inner-and outer-populations of eddies.
+The first version (model A) {acts as a low-parameter estimation} representing the inner- and outer-components by two log-normal distributions in the pre-multiplied spectrum.
+Model A follows the approach taken by \citet{gustenyov_model_2025} in representing the spectrum of the streamwise Reynolds stress, providing a family of models for the velocity and pressure spectra.
+In the second version, we aim to incorporate the known behaviour of the pressure spectra using a modified Lorentzian spectral shape, similar to the approach taken by \citet{goody_empirical_2004}, but with the important separation of the contribution from inner-and outer-{scaled spectral components}.
 This approach allows the model to incorporate known asymptotic limits on the spectrum, which may therefore allow a more confident extrapolation to very high Reynolds numbers, such as those encountered in realistic engineering examples.
 The behaviour of both models is guided by the theoretical understanding of the wall-pressure spectrum and by empirical observations of its scaling with Reynolds number, with the aim of providing a continuous model that captures the transition from inner to outer scaling as $\Rt$ increases.